 2) Theft Prevention

 Home burglaries occur much more frequently than most would expect.
-A home gets broken into every 20.9 seconds in the United States.
+People break into homes every 20.9 seconds in the United States.
 Conveniently, impact resistant windows make it almost impossible for intruders to break into your home.

 While the glass may shatter in the event that someone tries to smash through your hurricane impact window, the hole will be too small for anyone to pass through.
 The impact windows are so good at keeping outsiders from getting into your home that many people have them installed for this reason alone.